Life As a Biomass Power Plant Manager

 - Monitor the operating status of biomass plants by observing control system parameters, distributed control systems, switchboard gauges, dials, or other indicators.

-When polled, Biomass Power Plant Managers say the following skills are most frequently used in their jobs:
+These are the skills Biomass Power Plant Managers say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

 Time Management: Managing one’s own time and the time of others.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.